The Mode of Computing: Connectionism and alternative notions of Computing

-However, connectionism and ANNs deviated from the original program in practice because ANNs are specified as Turing-computable functions, implemented with standard data-structures and algorithms, and run in standard digital computers, thus ANNs are TMs.\footnote{It has also been shown that every TM can be expressed as a recurrent neural-network and these are equivalent formalisms in relation of the set of functions that can compute \citep{Siegelmann, Sun}} Furthermore, if the claim is that TM representations are local but practical implementations of ANN use local memory then the \emph{distributed property} is only simulated but not actual.
+However, connectionism and ANNs deviated from the original program in practice because ANNs are specified as Turing-computable functions, implemented with standard data-structures and algorithms, and run in standard digital computers, thus ANNs are TMs.
+ANNs are expressed and computed with numerical matrices and operations, alike in every respect to standard scientific or engineering applications.
+It has also been shown that every TM can be expressed as a recurrent neural-network and these are equivalent formalisms in relation of the set of functions that can compute \citep{Siegelmann,Sun}.
+Hence, implementing ANNs with TMs fuse the symbolic and the connectionist at the algorithmic system level, and the interpretation is performed according to the standard configuration and interpretation conventions of the TM.
+If the claim is that ANNs express distributed representation, but practical implementations use local memories, the \emph{distributed property} is only simulated but not actual.
+Furthermore, the global interpretation of the distributed representations is dissolved and is only present as a subjective intuition of the human interpreter.
+Hence, ANNs, including current DL-ANNs, contrary to Rumelhart's claim, do not contest the TM, and do not challenge Church Thesis.

-This distinction can also be seen in terms of system levels (using the proposed reinterpretation of Newell levels): the interpretation of the ANNs and connectionist systems is expressed at the knowledge level, where human interpreters see ANNs as distributed representations, but their implementation as standard programs is carried on at the symbol level where all representations are local.
-For these reasons ANNs can be best thought of as virtual machines that use the TM as the actual computing engine.